ShahabBngsh/Digit_Recognition/README.md

 ---

 ## Setup
-- download MNIST dataset from <a href="https://www.kaggle.com/hojjatk/mnist-dataset"> MNIST </a>.
+- download MNIST dataset from <a href="https://www.kaggle.com/hojjatk/mnist-dataset"> Kaggle</a>.
-- provide path to the dataset
+- provide path to the dataset in main.py file
 ```python
 #Train Test split
 X3d = idx2numpy.convert_from_file (